-There was now to be a lengthy waiting period of ten weeks and two days before Private O'Brien, Regimental Number 1378, embarked onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sailed (almost^{}) directly to the United Kingdom.
+There was now to be a lengthy waiting period of nine weeks and three days before Private Pearce, Regimental Number 1394, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
 He was one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.

-(Right: Naval reservists from Newfoundland, during the early days of the Great War, before their departure for the United Kingdom - from The War Illustrated)
+(Right above: Naval reservists from Newfoundland, during the early days of the Great War, before their departure for the United Kingdom - from The War Illustrated)

-Where Private O'Brien was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
-It may be that he returned temporarily to work and not unlikely that he spent at least some of that time at home in the nearby community of Topsail, a short train-ride distant from St. John's - but this of course is only speculation.
+Where Private Pearce was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.

+It may be that he returned temporarily to work and possibly that he spent at least some of that time at home in the Trinity Bay community of Clarenville - but this of course is only speculation.

-(Right above: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
+(Preceding page: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
 'Calgarian' was not a requisitioned troop transport but in September of 1914 had been taken over by the British government to serve as an armed merchant-cruiser.
 She did, however, as on this occasion, at times carry troops and civilian passengers across the Atlantic.
 She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918.)